 Dr Patricia Slevin

-Patricia Slevin holds a B. Ed. degree in Education and Geography.
-She has both an M. Sc. and a D. Ed. from Trinity College Dublin.
+Patricia Slevin holds both an M. Sc. and an Ed.
+D. from Trinity College Dublin.
 Her doctoral thesis used a Bourdieusian-informed framework to analyse student teacher learning on placement in DEIS schools (Schools serving communities designated as disadvantaged).
-Other areas of interest include student teacher learning on placement, co-teaching on placement, classroom teachers as mentors, the development of school-institute partnerships, educational disadvantage and leadership in education.
+Patricia’s areas of research interest include student teacher learning on placement, educational disadvantage, the development of school-institute partnerships and leadership in education.

 Ms Alison Egan